armhzjz/DeepLearning-References/README.md

 # DeepLearning References
-This is just a place to save the deep learning references that I believe are valueable and helpful
+This is a place to save the deep learning references that I believe are valueable and helpful
 <br>
 <br>